 8. Repairs and warranty coverage

 Infrared: Typical residential failure modes are heater panels (rare on premium brands), control panels, and audio components.
-Sun Home offers a 7-year warranty on Solstice and Equinox cabinetry and heaters, and a limited lifetime warranty with in-home technician service on Eclipse, Pod, and Luminar[7].
+Sun Home offers a 7-year warranty on cabinetry and heaters (3-year on controls) on the Solstice and Equinox lines, and a limited lifetime residential warranty with in-home technician service on Eclipse, Pod, and Luminar[14].
 In-home service substantially reduces the buyer's repair burden — no shipping components back, no DIY troubleshooting.

 Traditional electric: Heater elements and controls.
 Replacement elements $300–$800; labor adds $150–$400 if not DIY.
 Wood damage from improper maintenance is a real long-term failure mode.